misprit7/PCB-Business-Card/README.md

 ## Credits

 The Antenna design was almost directly used from [here](https://github.com/badrbouslikhin/Enchante), a very similar and really cool project that I would highly recommend you check out.

+The circuit design was heavily influenced by the [Arduino Nano BLE](https://store-usa.arduino.cc/products/arduino-nano-33-ble), as I used the same chip and wanted to maintain compatibility with the Arduino.